 The Spiral project promised an orbital delivery system where payloads would reach as much as nine percent of the total liftoff mass of the vehicle -- an unprecedented feat for a traditional space rocket.
 Thus, it promised to cut the cost of delivering one kilogram of payload into orbit by as much as 3-3.5 times, comparing to existing launch vehicles.

 The Spiral was expected to deliver a 10.3-ton payload into a 130-150-kilometers orbit.

 Hypersonic Carrier Aircraft, GSR

-After a horizontal takeoff from a runway, the GSR could accelerate up to 1.8 kilometers per second, or Mach 6 (six time the speed of sound), lifting the orbital stage with its own two-stage rocket booster at an altitude of between 28 and 30 kilometers.
+After a horizontal takeoff from a runway, the GSR could accelerate up to 1.8 kilometers per second, or Mach 6 (six times the speed of sound), lifting the orbital stage and its two-stage rocket booster to an altitude of between 28 and 30 kilometers.
 The orbital vehicle would then separate from the back of the carrier aircraft and fire the first stage of its rocket booster, which would accelerate the orbital plane to a speed of 4.5 kilometers per second before dropping away.
 The second stage would then complete the orbital insertion at an altitude of around 130 kilometers.

 The orbital stage

-The most unusual feature of the Spiral space plane was its wings, which could rotate around an axis running along the side of the fuselage, not unlike planes use to on aircraft carriers.
-When in a vertical position, the wings would be shielded from exposure to the most severe heat loads during reentry, leaving only the belly of the orbiter to be protected with a heavy duty heat shield.
-The hollow nose cap and wings were also designed to serve as radiators to facilitate thermal conditioning of the vehicle during the return home.
+The most unusual feature of the Spiral space plane was its wings, which could rotate around an axis running along the side of the fuselage.
+When in near-vertical position, the wings would be shielded from exposure to the most severe heat loads during reentry, leaving only the belly of the orbiter in need of being protected with heavy duty thermal shielding.

-The landing gear was designed in such a way that when in folded position it was located inside a heat-protected area of the ship and it could be lowered without any doors or openings in the heavy duty heat shield at the bottom of the orbiter.
+The landing gear was designed in such a way that when in folded position it was located inside a heat-protected area of the ship and it could be lowered into landing position, without any doors or openings in the heavy duty heat shield at the bottom of the orbiter.